MISSION

 Our current research program is funded by

 The European Research Council through the ERC Starting Grant MEMTICIPATION, "Preparing memories for action: how visual working memories are sculpted by their anticipated use", awarded to Freek van Ede.
-This project runs from September 2020 to September 2025.
+This project runs from September 2020 to March 2026.

 The Dutch Research Council through the NWO Vidi Grant "Influencing the contents of mind from the outside: understanding and utilising stimulus-driven selective attention inside visual working memory", awarded to Freek van Ede.
 This project runs from January 2023 to January 2028.